Tap To Call

 In North Carolina, workers’ compensation law typically requires injured employees to visit a doctor chosen or approved by their employer or the employer’s insurance provider.
 While this can feel restrictive, following this rule helps ensure your medical bills are covered.

 If you’re unhappy with the treatment you’re receiving, you may request a second opinion or seek approval to switch to a different provider.
-A workers’ compensation lawyer can help you navigate this process and ensure you receive the care you need.
+A workers’ compensation lawyer can help you navigate this process and help ensure you receive the care you need.

-Be Sure To Tell the Doctor It’s for a Work Injury
+Be Sure to Tell the Doctor It’s for a Work Injury

 When speaking with your doctor, inform them that your injury occurred at work.
 This ensures your medical records clearly state the injury is work-related, which is necessary for your workers’ compensation claim.
 Be specific about how and when the injury happened, as incomplete or vague details can create problems later.
 Accurate medical documentation strengthens your claim and helps establish the connection between your injury and your workplace.